Ad Blocker Detected

 Everybody knows HDL cholesterol or High-Density Lipoprotein is good for health while LDL or Low-Density Lipoprotein is bad.
-However, HDL is not always good for health.
-One recent study shows, HDL can be bad for heart health.
+However, HDL is not always good for the health.
+One recent study shows HDL can be bad for heart health.
 Before getting into the topic, I would like to explain what HDL and LDL are.

-HDL and LDL are the lipoproteins that carry cholesterol, fatty acids, Triacylglycerols and proteins.
+HDL and LDL are the lipoproteins that carry cholesterol, fatty acids, Triacylglycerols, and proteins.
 There are four different types of lipoproteins, High-Density Lipoprotein (HDL), Low-Density Lipoprotein (LDL), Very Low-Density Lipoprotein (VLDL) and Chylomicrons.

 Normally, HDL particles carry cholesterol and cholesteryl esters and cholesterol from peripheral tissues to the liver for catabolism.
 In opposite to the function of HDL, LDL particles carry cholesterol from the liver to peripheral tissues where cholesterol is required.
 Therefore, people who have a higher level of HDL cholesterol are usually healthier than others.